 Pay Adjustments and Performance Awards.
 Senior Professionals who are rated a Level 4 or Level 5 are eligible to receive a performance award and/or upward performance-based pay adjustment up to and exceeding 5% of the Senior Professional's rate of basic pay.
 A Senior Professional whose performance was rated a Level 3 should receive a performance award up to 5% of the Senior Professional's rate of basic pay.
-A Senior Professional whose performance was rated a Level 1 or 2 will not receive any performance award or upward performance-based pay
+A Senior Professional whose performance was rated a Level 3 should receive a performance was rated a Level 1 or 2 will not receive any performance award or upward performance-based pay